What You Should Know About Your Credit Report

-In 1970, Congress created the Fair Credit Reporting Act (FCRA) to protect consumers when dealing with Consumer Reporting Agencies.
-Under the FCRA, both the Consumer Reporting Agency and the information provider have responsibilities for correcting inaccurate or incomplete information in your report.
-To protect your rights, contact both the Consumer Reporting Agency and the provider of information, including lenders, collection agencies or other businesses.
+The Consumer Reporting Agency is responsible for correcting inaccurate or incomplete information in your report.
+To protect your rights, contact both the Consumer Reporting Agency and the provider of information, including lenders, collection agencies, or other businesses.

 What can I do if the Consumer Reporting Agency or information provider refuses to correct the information I dispute?

 If an investigation doesn't resolve your dispute with the Consumer Reporting Agency, you can ask that a statement of the dispute be included in your file and in future reports.
 You also can ask the Consumer Reporting Agency to provide your statement to anyone who received a copy of your report in the recent past.
 You will probably have to pay a fee for this service.

 If you tell the information provider that you dispute an item, a notice of your dispute must be included any time the information provider reports the item to a Consumer Reporting Agency

 How long can a Consumer Reporting Agency report bad information?

 A Consumer Reporting Agency can report most accurate negative information for seven (7) years and bankruptcy information for 10 years.
 However, there is no time limit on reporting information about criminal convictions.

 Who else can get a copy of my credit report?